luizbgomide/sovereign/spells.md

 ### Magic Wall - Level 3
 The caster must form some sort of line as part of this spell’s invocation, either with dropped powders or a trace drawn in the dirt or a more permanent inlay into a floor.
 The caster can make such a line as part of a Move action, tracing it out or scattering powder as they go.
 The line itself may be no longer than twenty feet per caster level, and may be straight or curved as the caster wishes.

-Once it has been drawn, this spell may be cast, empowering the line with the ability to ward off a particular target and prevent them or their powers from crossing or being made to cross the line, as if it were a physical wall.
+Once it has been drawn, Magic Wall empowers the line with the ability to ward off a particular target and prevent them or their powers from crossing or being made to cross the line, as if it were a physical wall.
 The caster can nominate any kind of target to be warded that could be distinguished without need for knowing their thoughts, such as “humans” or “non-humans” or “men wearing the livery of the baron”.

 The barrier extends a hundred feet upward and ten feet downward and blocks any attack or magical power used by those warded.
 If the excluded creatures are attacked or targeted by powers from the other side of the barrier, however, the entire field shatters.
 The barrier lasts until dispelled, the caster drops it, or until one hour has passed per caster level.

 ### Message - Level 3
 This spell calls forth a floating set of colored glass chimes.
 The caster alone may strike them, producing sounds of great subtlety and clarity.
 The caster may allow anyone within ten miles per level to hear the music, or may make it inaudible to anyone save specific targets within range.

-Such is the expressiveness of the chimes that those who hear them may instantly understand the caster’s desired message, however abstract.
-If the caster strikes the chimes violently as a Main Action, they may shatter them, causing a deafening clamor that does 3d6 damage to all non-deaf targets within forty feet except for the caster.
+Such is the expressiveness of the chimes that those who hear them instantly understands the caster’s desired message, however abstract.
+If the caster strikes the chimes violently as a Main Action, they shatter them, causing a deafening clamor that does 3d6 damage to all non-deaf targets within forty feet except for the caster.

 The chimes persist until shattered or the Turn ends.